- Table of Contents

 Collaborative Decision-Making

 Successful construction projects require seamless collaboration among various stakeholders - architects, engineers, contractors, and clients.
 Value Engineering promotes collaborative decision-making by involving experts from different fields.
 This interdisciplinary collaboration facilitates open communication, ensuring that all perspectives are considered.
 By encouraging this synergy of knowledge and expertise, Value Engineering leads to comprehensive solutions.
-These solutions not only optimise costs and functionality but also foster a sense of shared ownership among stakeholders.
+These solutions optimise costs and functionality and foster a sense of shared ownership among stakeholders.
 This collaborative environment often leads to innovations that might not have been possible within the confines of traditional hierarchical decision-making structures.

 Value Engineering Steps